awsdocs/amazon-pinpoint-user-guide/doc-source/channels-push.md

 + Baidu Cloud Push
 + Amazon Device Messaging \(ADM\)

+**Note**
+Amazon Pinpoint sets the push endpoints with the oldest **EffectiveDate** to `INACTIVE` if a user has 15 endpoints and you add more push endpoints\.
+See [Older push endpoints automatically set to inactive](https://docs.aws.amazon.com/pinpoint/latest/developerguide/audience-define-auto-inactive.html) for more information\.

 **Topics**
 + [Setting up Amazon Pinpoint mobile push channels](channels-push-setup.md)
 + [Monitoring push notification activity with Amazon Pinpoint](channels-push-monitor.md)